 Also, previously, you needed to embed videos and pieces of audio.
 Or you needed to use a plug-in, for example, the flash plug-in.
 With HTML5 compatible browsers, you don’t need anything else to run video files within your browser.

 Can you become a web designer by simply knowing CSS and HTML?

 Compared to a decade ago, websites these days are much more interactive and dynamic.
 Although, if you know advanced CSS – for example, theme designing for WordPress or Joomla! – you can somehow manage to eke out a decent career as a web designer, to be a serious candidate, someone worth hiring, a little bit of scripting you must know.

+You don’t necessarily need to know all the languages, but some of these languages you must know.
 You obviously need to know HTML as well as HTML5 to be able to create web pages.
 Then comes CSS.

 The most challenging is, creating DIV-based layouts.
 Web designers create layouts using either tables or HTML DIVs.
-DIVs can be completely controlled using CSS and this is where most of the web designers falter and if you can master this technique, you are in great demand.
+DIVs can be completely controlled using CSS and this is where most web designers falter and if you can master this technique, you are in great demand.